Alan Rachins: Career

 Despite these successes as a writer and director, Rachins returned to his acting career with a leading role in Henry Jaglom's independent film, Always.
 This critically acclaimed film brought him widespread attention and ultimately led to his role on L.A.
 Law.
 He continued working in feature films, and provided the voice for the Clock King in two episodes of Batman: The Animated Series, and later in one episode of Justice League Unlimited.

-His later theatre appearances included the world premiere of Arthur Laurents' Attacks of the Heart at the George Street Playhouse in New Brunswick, New Jersey.
+His later theater appearances included the world premiere of Arthur Laurents' Attacks of the Heart at the George Street Playhouse in New Brunswick, New Jersey.
 At the Cape Playhouse, he played the part of Matthew Harrison Brady in Inherit The Wind.
 He took the role of "Albin" in La Cage Aux Folles at the Jupiter Theater, was seen in Love Letters with Swoosie Kurtz at Beverly Hills' Coronet Theatre, and starred in a revival of Promises, Promises with Jason Alexander, Jean Smart, and Alan Thicke at the Freud Theatre in Los Angeles.

 Rachins appeared on the ABC television series Eli Stone, playing an attorney in consultation with Stone.
 For two seasons, he provided the voice of Norman Osborn in the animated series The Spectacular Spider-Man.
 He also appeared on the TNT television series Rizzoli & Isles as a recurring guest star, and guest starred as Frank (Bob's father, and Gabe, PJ, and Teddy's granddad) in the Good Luck Charlie episode "It's a Charlie Duncan Thanksgiving".